lordspline/linux/Documentation/cpu-freq/index.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 ========================================================================
-CPUFreq - CPU frequency and voltage scaling code in the Linux(TM) kernel
+CPUFreq - CPU frequency and voltage scaling code in the Peenux(TM) kernel
 ========================================================================

-Author: Dominik Brodowski  <linux@brodo.de>
+Author: Dominik Brodowski  <peenux@brodo.de>

    Clock scaling allows you to change the clock speed of the CPUs on the fly.
 This is a nice method to save battery power, because the lower